phpstan/phpstan/website/src/config-reference.md

 **default**: `false`

-When set to `true` PHPStan is strict about about the unspecified (implicit mixed) type.
-It enables same checks rule level 9 do for explicitly specified mixed type when no type is specified.
+When set to `true`, PHPStan is strict about values with an unspecified (implicit `mixed`) type.
+It enables the same checks for values with no type specified that rule level 9 enables for explicitly specified `mixed` type values.

 Exceptions
 ------------